convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 It gave me an idea about what colors to put together :
 * First the green is really flashy, let’s go for flashy then.
-* There is black background or eventually dark grey background (cool, I will try to put this grey on one panel, I usually don't like having all convos panel the same color)
+* There is black background or eventually dark grey background.
+In my mind I was thinking *"cool, I will try to put this grey on one panel !"* because usually don't like having all convos panel the same color
 * Text colors are usually green or grey

 To have the color of the grey used in one of the screenshots (the grey in the treeview renders well with overall black